mlin/dx-ccle-fpkm/genetorrent_builder/Readme.md

 https://wiki.dnanexus.com/.
 <!-- /dx-header -->

-This is a helper applet to build a given version the GeneTorrent executable (from the original source package) within the DNAnexus execution environment.
+This is a helper applet to build a given version of the GeneTorrent executable (from the original source package) within the DNAnexus execution environment.
 It produces a binary package which is then placed into the resources of ccle_fetcher.
 Thus, this applet should only be needed when a new version of